TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Environment

-A grouping of 'deployments' that can have multiple Control Planes and Edge Gateways.
+A grouping of 'deployments' that can have multiple Control Planes and Cloud Data Planes.

 ### Stack